 Are you already out of work receiving temporary total disability benefits?
 An injury that causes temporary total disability can be scary and cause you to think about whether you will get fired from your job.
 There are protections outside of workers’ compensation that can help protect your job such as FMLA and REDA laws.

-If you are receiving a weekly check for your workers’ compensation claim and are worried about your job security, call Wilson, Reives and Silverman.
+If you are receiving a weekly check for your workers’ compensation claim and are worried about your job security, call Wilson, Reives, Silverman & Doran.
 Our attorneys will provide a free consultation and explain all your rights and answer any questions you may have.
 We understand that the injuries sustained can be extremely painful both physically and psychologically, and they can also keep you from performing your job and earning the salary you depend on.
 We’re here to help.